crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

   are registered as aliases for backward comparability.

 - Removed the deprecated ``license.enterprise`` setting.
-To use CrateDB without any enterprise features one should use the Community Edition instead.
+To use CrateDB without any enterprise features one should use the :ref:`community-edition` instead.

 - Removed the HTTP pipelining functionality.
 We are not aware of any client using this functionality.